 Travel time: 35 minutes on the London Underground

-Visitors looking for a taste of maritime heritage along with their royal history can find it just a few steps away at the Cutty Sark.
+If you’re looking for a taste of maritime heritage along with your royal history, you can find it just a few steps away at the Cutty Sark.
 The ship has been visited numerous times by Queen Elizabeth II along with her husband, Prince Philip.
-Visitors can swing by for a taste of British’s marine history and even celebrate the vessel’s 150th birthday, with a range of activities from 22-24 November 2019.
+Swing by for a taste of British’s marine history and even celebrate the vessel’s 150th birthday, with a range of activities from 22-24 November 2019.

 Travel time: Five minutes on foot

 For a slice of princess-worthy romance, you can enjoy dinner in a candlelit restaurant once loved by Princess Margaret.
 Re-named Maggie Jones, reportedly in homage to the royal’s preferred alias, this charming Kensington eatery offers traditional dishes in a rustic atmosphere.
 Complete with wicker baskets and hanging hops, it’s perfect for a romantic evening of hearty food and English charm.

 Travel time: 55 minutes by Docklands Light Railway and the Underground

 If you’re a fan of The Crown, The Lyceum Theatre in London’s West End will be instantly recognisable.
 Used as the dramatic backdrop for the Royal Gala attended by Queen Elizabeth (Claire Foy) and Prince Philip (Matt Smith), today you can get dressed up to the nines and enjoy your own evening to remember at the theatre, which is home to the much-loved musical, The Lion King.